elicorrales/my-first-substrate-project-series-III-part-3/README.md

 error: failed to run custom build command for `openssl-sys v0.9.75` ...
 ...
-  run pkg_config fail: "Could not run `\"pkg-config\" \"--libs\" \"--cflags\" \"openssl\"`\nThe pkg-config command could not be found.\n\nMost likely, you need to install a pkg-config package for your OS.\nTry `apt install pkg-config`, or `yum install pkg-config`,\nor `pkg install pkg-config` depending on your distribution.\n\nIf you've already installed it, ensure the pkg-config command is one of the\ndirectories in the PATH environment variable.\n\nIf you did not expect this build to link to a pre-installed system library,\nthen check documentation of the openssl-sys crate for an option to\nbuild the library from source, or disable features or dependencies\nthat require pkg-config."
+  run pkg_config fail: "Could not run `\"pkg-config\" \"--libs\" \"--cflags\" \"openssl\"`\nThe pkg-config command could not be found.

+  Most likely, you need to install a pkg-config package for your OS.

+  Try `apt install pkg-config`, or `yum install pkg-config`, or `pkg install pkg-config` depending on your distribution.

+  If you've already installed it, ensure the pkg-config command is one of the directories in the PATH environment variable.

+  If you did not expect this build to link to a pre-installed system library, then check documentation of the openssl-sys crate for an option to build the library from source, or disable features or dependencies that require pkg-config."
 ```